khulaifi95/ACS/EMS/Notes/EMS_Lecture 3.md

 2. Remove outliers

-Suppose many samples in the data are in the tails and lead to a **skewed** distribution.
+Suppose many samples in the data are in the **tails** and lead to a **skewed** distribution.
 We can trim the tails and make the distribution normal.

 - **Trimming**:

   Remove a fixed percentage (5%) of samples.
-Number of samples down.
+Number of samples decreased.

 - **Winsorization**: